WHAT IS HARD WATER?

 A water softener is a type of whole house water filtration system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
 For water with high levels of iron or manganese (“the stainers”), an “Up-flow” water softener is recommended to prevent mineral build-up in the bottom of the water softener.
 Also, high efficiency water softeners that are more efficient with both water and salt usage are preferred.

-In addition to the above systems described, there are many other types of systems to remove bad tastes & odors, sediment and other objectionable minerals and contaminants in the water.
+There are many other types of systems to remove bad tastes & odors, sediment and other objectionable minerals and contaminants in the water.
 A water test and analysis will lead to the best approach.
-For more information on bad odors & taste issues, go to the link at https://h2ocare.com/bad-odor-taste-water/.
+For more information on bad odors & taste issues, go to the link at https://h2ocare.com/bad-odor-taste/.